Portfolio Hedging Series 03

 Many investors hold long-term Treasuries or Treasury bonds as part of the fixed income allocation in their portfolio.
 To hedge a bond investment against rising interest rates, for example, an inverse ETF like the ProShares Short 20+ Year Treasury ETF (ticker: TBF) is often used.
 It is designed to seek daily inverse (-1x) exposure to the ICE U.S. Treasury 20+ Year Bond Index.

 In this example, we compare the ICE U.S. Treasury 20+ Year Bond Index (the “20+ Year Treasury Index”), a measure of bond market performance, with 10% and 20% hedge positions in TBF.
-Treasury yields in the United States have largely declined over the past four decades, but have risen sharply since the start of 2022 as the Federal Reserve shifted to tightening monetary policies amid high inflation.
+Treasury yields in the United States have largely declined over the past four decades, but rose sharply from the beginning of 2022 to July 2023, as the Federal Reserve shifted to tightening monetary policies amid high inflation.
 Rates and yields move in the opposite direction from bond prices, so when rates and yields rise, bond prices decline.

 UltraPro Short